AtlasPad/.github/profile/README.md

-# 🌟 Atlaspad: Pioneering Privacy in DeFi
+# 🌟 Atlaspad: Pioneering Trustless in DeFi
 (https://www.atlaspad.io)

-Welcome to **Atlaspad**, introduces a the first and only trustless Cross-Chain ZK Launchpad that utilizes zero-knowledge proofs to enable secure and private transactions across multiple blockchains.
-This cutting-edge platform addresses the pressing issues of privacy and high transaction costs in DeFi by allowing users to:
+Welcome to **Atlaspad**, introduces a the first and only trustless Cross-Chain ZK Launchpad that utilizes zero-knowledge proofs to enable secure and trustless transactions across multiple blockchains.
+This cutting-edge platform addresses the pressing issues of security and high transaction costs in DeFi by allowing users to:

 * Participate in presales of upcoming projects without revealing their investment size or strategy.
 * Stake assets within a privacy-preserving ecosystem that interlinks with multiple blockchains like Ethereum, Binance Smart Chain, and Mina Protocol.